IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 * What is/was the religious history?
 How has it/did this affect things?
 * What are/were some of the highlights of this period/group?
 Struggles/low points?
 Challenges?

-2. Assemble this documentation and use words and images to create mood boards, word lists, mind maps, image boards, twine, etc. You must (at minimum) create: a mood board, image board(s), and word lists.
+2. Assemble this documentation and use words and images to create mood boards, word lists, mind maps, image boards, twine, etc. You must (at minimum) create: *a mood board, image board(s), and word lists*.

 3. Compile this research into an organized format.
 Begin by writing blurbs or short paragraphs.
 Print these out and cut them up into individual elements.
 Arrange them in the order they might be presented or discussed, structured as headings, subheadings, and content.
 How can one idea flow to another?
 Where you find gaps, develop the question that gap presents, then go back and do the research needed to fill those gaps.